gabyx/HPCJobConfigurator/README.md

 ## JobGeneratorMPI

   Important stuff to be documented:
-  - localDir might only become a valid absolut path if fully expanded by Bash on a cluster (might contain Job specific variable such as $TMPDIR ) therefore do not store this value in configuration files which are not Bash scripts!
+  - ${Job:localDir} might only become a valid absolut path if fully expanded by Bash on a cluster (might contain Job specific variable such as $TMPDIR which are not clear at configuration time)
+    ${Job:localDir}
+    therefore do not store this value in configuration files which are not Bash scripts!
 If you need localDir hand it to your executable and deal with it.